 Feral cats are a significant pest species in Australia and have a catastrophic impact on Australia’s native fauna populations.
 Predation by feral cats is one of the greatest threats to Australia’s land-based mammals and is implicated in the involvement of at least 27 mammal species extinctions.

 Since 2010, Port Phillip & Westernport CMA, Parks Victoria and French Island Landcare Group have been working collaboratively with landowners and residents of French Island to manage feral cats.
-To date 1,161 feral cats have been removed from the island, with around 100 remaining.

 Planning is currently underway to secure the necessary permits and approvals for the eradication effort to commence in autumn 2021.
 The eradication program is expected to take four years to achieve and will be delivered over three phases: